 Catchments - Input a polygon feature class that represents catchments for the area of interest.
 Watersheds or any other type of polygon feature class that segments the stream lines in the input area will also work.

-Polygons for Calculating - Use either the active channel polygons, the bankfull polygons, or the riparian corridor polygons.
+Polygons for Calculating - Use either the active channel polygons, the bankfull polygons, or either set of the riparian corridor polygons.

 Vegetation Height - Input the vegetation height raster.